-There are many other external factors on which the severity of the pain depends upon.
-One must keep these factors in mind before doing something as any small act of negligence can cause a huge difference in the initial years of the baby.
-We have listed here some of the causes that can affect the coccyx pain.
+There are several factors on which the severity of the pain depends.
+One must keep these things in mind before accidentally indulging in something negligent as it can cause problems in the baby’s initial years.
+We have listed a few causes that can trigger or aggravate coccyx pain.

-- Hypermobility: If someone moves too much during pregnancy without any rest, there is a chance that stress will develop among the tailbone resulting in pain.
+- Hypermobility: If a woman moves too much during pregnancy without any rest, there is a chance that stress will develop in the tailbone, resulting in pain.

-- Limited mobility: If one stays in the same position for a long period of time, the pressure on the tailbones increases causing pain in the area.
+- Limited mobility: If a woman stays in the same position for a long period of time, the pressure on the tailbone increases and causes pain in the area.

-- Repetitive stress: If there has been a previous injury on the tailbone and stress is applied on the tailbone repeatedly, there is a chance that the pain will increase substantially.
+- Repetitive stress: If the tailbone has been injured previously and stress is applied to it repeatedly, there is a chance that the pain will increase substantially.

-- Infection: Any infection that may apply more pressure on the tailbone can cause more pain.
+- Infection: Any infection that affects the tailbone can cause more pain.

-- Obesity: A woman suffering from obesity has a greater chance of developing a serious case of coccyx pain as the load on the bones increases due to the fat which may result in increase in the pain.
+- Obesity: A woman suffering from obesity has a greater chance of developing a serious case of coccyx pain, as the load on the bones increases due to the fat, which may result in an increase in the pain.

 Exercises to Get Relief From Tailbone Pain

-- Swimming: Swimming has been always a great exercise and acts as a remedy against tailbone pain during pregnancy.
+- Swimming: Swimming has always been a great exercise, and it can act as a remedy against tailbone pain during pregnancy.

 Treatment and Tips to Ease Tailbone Pain

-Small steps taken with extreme precaution and with regularity can help the mother-to-be deal with the pain in an easy and effective way.
-During the pregnancy, even the smallest changes in lifestyle can have a lasting effect.
-Since the pain in the tailbone increases with time, one must know about the common practices that they can introduce in their day to day life so that they can deal with the pain in the most effective ways possible.
-We have here compiled a list of the practices that one can introduce in their day to day life to tackle the coccyx pain in pregnancy.
+Small steps taken with precaution and regularity can help the mother-to-be deal with tailbone pain in an effective way.
+During pregnancy, even the smallest lifestyle changes can have lasting effects.
+Because the pain in the tailbone increases with time, you must know about the common practices you can introduce in your daily life in order to deal with the pain in a safe and effective way.
+We have a list of practices you can introduce in your day-to-day life to tackle coccyx pain in pregnancy.

-- Use special cushions: One must make sure that the tailbone is not against any hard surface.
-One can use a special type of pillow for the same purpose available easily in the market as it reduces the pressure on the tailbone during pregnancy.
+- Use special cushions: You must make sure that the tailbone does not rest against any hard surface.
+You can use a special type of pillow for the same, as it reduces the pressure on the tailbone during pregnancy.

-- Avoid being in the same posture for a long period of time: One must be in constant motion and avoid being in the same posture for a long period of time.
+- Avoid sitting in the same position for a long period of time: Try to be in constant motion and avoid being in the same posture for a long period of time.
 Taking a walk or doing some light exercises can prove to be quite effective.

-- Avoid bending: One must refrain from bending to pick a thing or two as bending will thrust the baby further toward the tailbone causing more pain.
-The pain can be very sharp and sudden, takking one by surprise.
+- Avoid bending: You must refrain from bending, as it can thrust the baby further toward the tailbone, causing more pain.
+The pain can be very sharp and sudden, taking one by surprise.

-- Don’t wear high heeled shoes: One should wear flat soled footwear during pregnancy to reduce the tailbone pain.
+- Don’t wear high-heeled shoes: You should wear flat-soled footwear during pregnancy to reduce the tailbone pain.

-- Relieve your bowels It may sound very silly but this simple practice can make a huge difference.
-Getting relief from constipation can make a huge difference.
+- Relieve your bowels: It may sound silly, but this simple practice can make a huge difference.

-- Avoid jerky movement: Avoid any sudden movements that may take the body by surprise.
+- Avoid jerky movements: Avoid any sudden movements that may take the body by surprise.

-The coccyx pain or the pain in the tailbone during pregnancy is mostly unavoidable as awoman’s body is naturally making room for the baby to grow.
-As the baby grows, it will push against the bone causing pain.
-The secretion of the relaxin hormones starts, the bones will shift, causing a certain level of discomfort, if not pain..
-Both these activities taking place inside the body are necessary and prepare the body for the actual delivery.
-During delivery of the baby, the tailbone is under immense pressure and the pain will subside only after a few months.
-If the pain remains after a few months, one must consult a physiotherapist to guide them better..
-Like all medical problems, if it is detected at an early stage, it can be treated before there are further complications.
+Coccyx pain or the pain in the tailbone during pregnancy is mostly unavoidable, as a woman’s body is naturally making room for the baby to grow.
+As the baby grows, it pushes against the bones and causes pain.
+Then, the hormone, relaxin, gets secreted and the bones shift – causing a certain level of discomfort.
+These phenomena taking place in the body are necessary as they prepare the body for the actual delivery.
+During the delivery, the tailbone is under immense pressure – this pain subsides only after a few months.
+If the pain persists even after a few months have passed, it is advisable to consult a physiotherapist.